Priest outed via Grindr app highlights rampant data tracking

 Sharing such information could put someone at risk of being targeted, the Norwegian Data Protection Authority said.
 It argued that the way Grindr asked users for permission to use their information violated European Union requirements for “valid consent.”
 Users weren’t given the chance to opt out of sharing data with third parties and were forced to accept Grindr’s privacy policy in its entirety, it said, adding that users weren’t properly informed about the data sharing.

-Grindr didn’t respond to a request for comment Thursday but has previously said it has changed its privacy policy and practices.
+In a statement, Grindr called The Pillar’s report an “unethical, homophobic witch hunt” and said it does “not believe” it was the source of the data used.
+The company said it has policies and systems in place to protect personal data, although it didn’t say when those were implemented.
 The Pillar said the app data it obtained about Burrill covered parts of 2018, 2019 and 2020.